Drakirus/trash_duty/README.md

 First try at a real world project made in `Elixir` and a functional programing language.

-Used to alert a **Slack** user, when it is there turn to take the trash out
+Used to alert a **Slack** user, when it is their turn to take the trash out

 [Config example](config/config.exs)